Restorationism: Stone-Campbell Restoration Movement

-The American Restoration Movement aimed to restore the church and sought "the unification of all Christians in a single body patterned after the church of the New Testament."
+The Stone-Campbell Restoration Movement aimed to restore the church and sought "the unification of all Christians in a single body patterned after the church of the New Testament."
 While the Restoration Movement developed from several independent efforts to go back to apostolic Christianity, two groups that independently developed similar approaches to the Christian faith were particularly important to its development.
 The first, led by Barton W. Stone began at Cane Ridge, Bourbon County, Kentucky and called themselves simply Christians.
 The second began in western Pennsylvania and Virginia, now West Virginia, and was led by Thomas Campbell and his son, Alexander Campbell.
 They used the name Disciples of Christ.